 1956 - The Charles Heath House, 1205 Wesson Road, Shelby NC.
 Commissioned 1955.
 Designed by an architect with the initials JRM.
 Deeded in 2012 to Brian Neal and Eric Scott Heath.
 Sold in 2014 to Betty and Thamon Borders.

-1956 - The Morris House, 615 Coble Avenue, Albemarle NC.
+1956 - The Jolee Morris Fuller House, 615 Coble Avenue, Albemarle NC.
 Architect unknown.
-Sold as a teardown in 2016 to Mark W. Eisler.
+Deeded to sister Rita Morris Morgan.
+Sold in 2016 to Mark W. Easler.

 1956 - The Irwen W. and Carolynn Burns House, 630 Torrence Drive, Gastonia NC.
 Architect unknown.

 1956 - The John Beard House, 543 Hickory Drive, Salisbury NC.
 Built by the owner from1954 Better Homes & Gardens Five Star Home Plans, written by architects Arthur Cyrus Swab and John Normile.
 A 1965 renovation/addition designed by John Hartledge added the butterfly roof, second photo.
 Sold in 2007 to Marc and Anne Hoffman.

 2650 sf on the main level, with a 900 sf boiler room/garage/shop - and a bomb shelter.
 The original owner loved fine wood and other unique finishings.
 As a result, the house includes cypress, mahogany, and walnut paneling, plus cork and cherry flooring.
 The blueprints show it was one-level by original design with the garage being the space on the upper floor, above the existing basement.

 1957 - The George H. and Hazel Johnston House,827 Westmont Drive, Asheboro NC.
 Architect unknown, but probably it was the builder, Henry D. Klepacki.
 Still owned by the Johnstons as of 2011.
 Needs verification.